SimonCB765/CKDOntology/ReminderNotes.md

 Next find measures, treatments, symptoms and consequences for the following conditions (esp as they relate to CVD):

--Adynamic Bone Disease
+- Adynamic Bone Disease
--Arteriosclerosis
+- Arteriosclerosis
--Calciphylaxis
+- Calciphylaxis
--Extraskeletal Calcification
+- Extraskeletal Calcification
--Hyperparathyroid Bone Disease
+- Hyperparathyroid Bone Disease
--Hyperparathyroidism (Secondary)
+- Hyperparathyroidism (Secondary)
     - Secondary hyperparathyroidism refers to the excessive secretion of parathyroid hormone by the parathyroid glands in response to hypocalcemia (low blood calcium levels) and associated hyperplasia of the glands.
--Hyperphosphatemia
+- Hyperphosphatemia
--Hypocalcemia
+- Hypocalcemia
--Hypovitaminosis D
+- Hypovitaminosis D
--Metastatic Calcification
+- Metastatic Calcification
--Osteomalacia
+- Osteomalacia
--Renal Osteodystrophy
+- Renal Osteodystrophy

 Find information about the following measures: